xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/build.md

 #### Package interfaces and implementations

 The component framework provides encapsulation at the package level.
 A package *A* has no way of accessing the implementation details of another package *B* at compile-time.
 In particular, if there is a private header file somewhere in a package’s *src* sub-folder then this header file is completely invisible to other packages.
 Any attempts to cheat by using relative pathnames beginning with ../.. are generally doomed to failure because of the presence of package version directories.
-There are two ways in which one package can affect another: by means of the exported header files, which define a public interface; or via the XCDL scripts.
+There are two ways in which one package can affect another: by means of the exported header files, which define a public interface; or via the xCDL scripts.

-This encapsulation is a deliberate aspect of the overall XCDL component framework design.
+This encapsulation is a deliberate aspect of the overall xCDL component framework design.
 In most cases it does not cause any problems for component writers.
 In some cases enforcing a clean separation between interface and implementation details can improve the code.
-Also it reduces problems when a package gets upgraded: component writers are free to do pretty much anything on the implementation side, including renaming every single source file; care has to be taken only with the exported header files and with the XCDL data, because those have the potential of impacting other packages.
+Also it reduces problems when a package gets upgraded: component writers are free to do pretty much anything on the implementation side, including renaming every single source file; care has to be taken only with the exported header files and with the xCDL data, because those have the potential of impacting other packages.
 Application code is similarly unable to access package implementation details, only the exported interface.

 Very occasionally the inability of one package to see implementation details of another does cause problems.
 One example occurs in HAL packages, where it may be desirable for the architectural, variant and platform HAL’s to share some information that should not be visible to other packages or to application code.
 This may be addressed in the future by introducing the concept of friend packages, just as a C++ class can have friend functions and classes which are allowed special access to a class internals.
 It is not yet clear whether such cases are sufficiently frequent to warrant introducing such a facility.